Chittisinghpura massacre: Investigations

 In 2000, Indian authorities announced that Mohammad Suhail Malik, a nephew of Lashkar-e-Taiba co-founder Hafiz Muhammad Saeed, confessed while in Indian custody to participating in the attacks at the direction of Lashkar-e-Taiba.
-He repeated the claim in an interview with Barry Bearak of The New York Times while still in Indian custody, although Bearak questioned the authenticity of the confession.
-In 2011, a Delhi court cleared Malik of the charges.
+He repeated the claim in an interview with Barry Bearak of The New York Times while still in Indian custody.
+Villagers also told Bearak that militants had visited the place weeks prior and had mingled with them, which they now saw as reconnaissance for the massacre.
+Widows also claimed to recognized the voices of the attackers.
+According to Indian journalist Praveen Swami, "Few people in the village believe stories claiming that the assailants were Indian Army soldiers."